RarelyCharlie/rarelycharlie.github.io/glossary.md

 A system that ~~listeners/listener~~ use for recording information about ~~guests/guest~~ and ~~members/member~~ confidentially within ~~7 Cups~~.
 Used to provide continuity between ~~chats/chat~~.

 # notification
 An online alert, which may be an ~~announcement~~ or an automatic notification.
+Announcements are also listed on the ~~Announcements~~ page on the website.

 # Novice
 Second of the 27 groups of ~~listener~~ ~~levels./level~~